Executive Editorial

 Others come quietly after the final whistle, when a player or coach offers sincere appreciation.

-“Being thanked for doing a good job—that’s incredibly rewarding,” Sauer says.
+“Being thanked for doing a good job—that’s incredibly rewarding,” Sauer and Kuehnle say.
 “It reminds you why you’re there.”

 Why Refereeing Is Worth Considering

-While officiating isn’t for everyone, Sauer believes many people would benefit from learning more about it— especially young players, former players, and parents.
+While officiating isn’t for everyone, they both believe that many people would benefit from learning more about it— especially young players, former players, and parents.

 Refereeing offers personal growth in communication, decision-making, and confidence.
 It provides meaningful physical activity, financial compensation for time invested, and a way to give back to a sport that has given so much to many families.